 Linux/, a Unix based system that comes with an inbuilt utility 'ps' (processes status) to check the information on the running process.
 The process is nothing but a program in Linux/Unix to execute a specific task.
 The ps command in linux is used to monitor all the currently running activities along with USER, PID, %CPU, %MEM, VSZ, RSS, TTY, STAT, START, TIME, COMMAND.
 It helps, mostly to the System Administrators to find the PID (processes identifier) of all the running processes to monitor and troubleshoot.

-This guide will help you, how to use various options with ps command.
-All the below examples are tested on RHEL/CENTOS 7.6
+This guide will help you on how to use various options with the PS command.
+All the below examples were tested on RHEL/CENTOS 7.6

 1. How to list the processes from the current shell?

-2. How to list all the processes on the system (standard) format?
+2. How to list all the processes in the system (standard) format?

 # ps -A OR # ps -e

-Note: Using '-A or -e' option with 'ps' command will list all the processes except the session leaders.
-To know more about the session leader(Click Wiki details).
-In the above example, it uses to list all the processes in a standard format.
+Note: Using the '-A or -e' option with the 'ps' command will list all the processes except the session leaders.
+Learn more about the session leader(Click Wiki details).
+In the above example, it is used to list all the processes in a standard format.